the-turing-way/the-turing-way/book/website/project-design/persona-creation.md

   - Some options: by email, mailing list or forums, Twitter, Facebook, Slack, Gitter, newsletters, website or community repository
 - What keeps your persona motivated on a typical day?

-### Section 5: Resources and opportunities
+### Section 5: Provisions and opportunities

-This section will reflect on the resources available to your persona to participate in this project by asking the following questions:
+This section will reflect on the provisions available to your persona to participate in this project by asking the following questions:

-- What resource can you offer your persona to participate in the project?
+- What equipment or support can you offer your persona to participate in the project?
 - Are there funding or skill-building opportunity that your persona can share more widely.
 - What other resources does your persona need to fully participate with?